What does a restaurant, dance studio and bowling alley have in common?

 Pennsylvania businesses get help from Portnoy

-The full list of businesses supported to date is here, and you can also watch Portnoy’s FaceTime calls to the business owners on Portnoy’s Twitter.
+The full list of businesses supported to date is on the Barstool Fund website, and you can also watch Portnoy’s FaceTime calls to the business owners on Portnoy’s Twitter.
 If you didn’t cry enough in 2020 or need a dose of dopamine, the videos are genuinely uplifting.

 Pennsylvania businesses selected for the Barstool Fund:

 - Kelly’s Seafood in Philadelphia